Account settings and security

 *October 7th, 2024*

-It is now also possible to modify incident created automatically by the platform, allowing you to customize incident titles shown on your status page, and add more details to the incident report.
+It is now also possible to modify incidents created automatically by the platform, allowing you to customize incident titles shown on your status page and add more details to the incident report.

-Manually created incident uses alert policies under the hood, and are not automatically resolved when associated monitors are successful.
+Manually created incidents use alert policies under the hood and are not automatically resolved when associated monitors are successful.

 ## Phare for good